osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/diagnostics-and-metadata.md

 # Diagnostics and metadata

-You can configure PI adapters to produce and store diagnostics data at a designated health endpoint, and to send metadata for created streams.
+You can configure PI adapters to produce and store diagnostics data at a designated health endpoint and to send metadata for created streams.
 For more information about available diagnostics data, see [Adapter diagnostics](xref:AdapterDiagnostics) and [Egress diagnostics](xref:EgressDiagnostics).
 For more information about available metadata and what metadata are sent per metadata level, see [Adapter Metadata](xref:AdapterMetadata).